danielgrijalva/overworld-old/CONTRIBUTING.md

 ```

 As you can see, both the frontend and backend are two separate entities.
 To access the backend API go to `localhost:8000`, but most of the time you'll be using the main app (the frontend) by going to `localhost:3000`.

+## Code Style

+### Python

+Please, follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
+You can read more about the Python code style, conventions and other guidelines [here](https://docs.python-guide.org/writing/style/).

+### JavaScript

+We follow the [Airbnb style guide](https://github.com/airbnb/javascript) for JavaScript.
+React specific guidelines can be found [here](https://github.com/airbnb/javascript/tree/master/react).

 ## Get in touch